isomerpages/moe-canossacatholic/_our-school/Financial Information.md

 <b><font color="#eeac0d">Objectives:</font></b>
 <br>
 <br>
 The mission of the Education Service is to mould the future of the nation, by moulding the people who will determine the future of the nation.
 This is achieved by providing children with a balanced and well-rounded education, develop them to their full potential, and nurture them into good citizens, conscious of their responsibilities to family, society and country.
 <br>
 <br>
 <br>
 <b><font color="#eeac0d">Mission:</font></b>
 <br>
-<br>Nurturing each in her/his own way by forming hearts, enlightening minds and empowering spirits to live in The Way, The Truth and The Life.
+<br>Nurturing each in her/his own way by forming
+hearts, enlightening minds and empowering spirits to live in The Way, The Truth and The
+Life
 <br>
 <br>
 <br>